The Urbanaut® Monorail

 Type b: Non-flexible swivel (for 2 guide ways crossing at same level)

-Type c: On-board magnetic switch (for off-line stations and maintenance yard)
+Type c: On-board switch (for off-line stations and maintenance yard)

 M. Vehicle Performance Characteristics